If you are in business or planning to start one, you should know the single most powerful marketing tool.

 Google works the same way.
 Google ranks websites by way of popularity signals (via website traffic and backlinks) because Google wants to give search results that are popular.

-When a Website is “DONE RIGHT”, your business can get popular and highly visible online.
+When a Website is “optimized”, your business can get popular and highly visible online.
 Your website gets more traffic.
 It is 24/7.
 So it is indeed the single most powerful marketing tool.

 So let us talk about examples of a website done right (and done badly too).

-Talking about the elements of a website done right, or optimized, is not to overwhelm you, but to show that it takes more than just building a website to make it rank in Google.
+Talking about the elements of a website that is optimized is not to overwhelm you, but to show that it takes more than just building a website to make it rank in Google.

 Here are screenshots of 2 businesses as indexed in Google (snippets).
 I searched for “home contractors los angeles”